NFTMozaic/create-nft-app/README.md

 > [!TIP]
 > You can receive testnet tokens for free at https://faucet.polkadot.io/

 For this workshop, we will use our local testnet version using the Acala Chopsticks framework, which creates a local fork of a real network.
-You may proceed to the [official GitHub repo](https://github.com/AcalaNetwork/chopsticks) to understand how Chopsticks work.
+To understand how Chopsticks works, you may proceed to the [official GitHub repo](https://github.com/AcalaNetwork/chopsticks).

-For this workshop, we have already crafted all the needed configurations for your own local testnet.
+We have already crafted all the configurations for this workshop for your local testnet.
 In a few moments, we will launch and test it along with the SDK server.

 ### 2. Unique SDK